 - Time

-Yet, the real problem arises when you cook pizza using a non-pizza-specific method like an electric oven (convection or toaster), grill or air fryer, etc. They don’t offer the excellent heat that pizza needs.
+Yet, the real problem arises when you cook pizza using non-conventional methods like electric ovens, grills, and air fryers, which lack the intense heat needed for optimal pizza cooking.

-So, no matter what method you use to cook pizza, you have to get maximum and even heat for your pizza.
+So, no matter what method you use to cook pizza, you have to get maximum and even heat.

 The balance between pizza cooking time and temperature is the ultimate thing that guarantees a fantastic pizza.

-Gas or wood-fired ovens cook the pizza in seconds.
-Yet, in other pizza makers, owing to the low-temperature range, it takes far longer to cook the pizza.
+Gas or woodfired ovens cook the pizza in seconds.
+Yet, in electric ovens, owing to the low-temperature range, it takes far longer to cook the pizza.

 For instance, an electric pizza oven can hardly exceed the temperature range of 450-500 °F (230–260 °C).
 This range is 50% lower than the wood pizza ovens.